IDMNYU/BlinkingBeeping/week3.md

 * Readings-
   * [Read Prologue and Chapter 1, _Attractive Things Work Better_ from "Emotional Design" by Don Norman](https://ebookcentral-proquest-com.proxy.library.nyu.edu/lib/nyulibrary-ebooks/reader.action?docID=876410&ppg=16)
+  * What do you think of the three elements of design (visceral, behavorial, and reflective) Norman describes?
+Are they sufficient?
+Is it too much hair splitting?
 * Assignment
   * Using the switch you built last week, control a set of lights with your microcontroller.
 Try making a counter, or a stop light, or something else with this new control.
 Can you add more switches?
 Can you make lights blink independently (look at the Arduino examples > Digital > Blink without delay sketch for a hint on how to do this)?
 Document this new interaction with your switch and post it to your blog.